OpenEvalProject/evals/manuscripts/elife-76284/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/76284/elife-76284-fig7-v1.jpg)

-**Figure 7.:** a) and (b), and in which only a 20% drop is required before drug holiday (c) and (d).The red is TP cells that are directly affected by administration of abiraterone, blue is the T+ cells, and green is the therapy-resistant T- cells.
+**Figure 7.:** The red is TP cells that are directly affected by administration of abiraterone, blue is the T+ cells, and green is the therapy-resistant T- cells.
 The regions where the background is highlighted are the times at which abiraterone is being administered.

 ## Discussion